Mr. Daniel Asgari

 Director of Bands

-Daniel Asgari is in his first year as the Director of Bands at Brandeis High School Previously, Mr. Asgari was an Associate Director of Bands and Percussion Director for 7 years at Earl Warren High School.
+Daniel Asgari is in his third year as the Director of Bands at Brandeis High School Previously, Mr. Asgari was an Associate Director of Bands and Percussion Director for 7 years at Earl Warren High School.
 He graduated Cum Laude from the University of Texas at San Antonio with a BS in Music Education.

 Mr. Asgari also served as the Percussion Director at Warren where the program won numerous awards, including being the 4-time consecutive Grand Champions of the South Texas Drumline Classic.
 In 2015, the Warren Percussion section earned 4th place in the Standstill Division at the Percussive Arts Society International Convention Marching Festival.